Main Menu

 Some strains of Siberian Husky are geared towards sledding, while others are built for guarding and companionship.

-#4 Wolf-Like Dog: Saarloos Wolfdog
+#4 Saarloos Wolfdog

 A mix between German Shepherds and Eurasian grey wolves, Saarloos Wolfdogs have large, upright, pointed ears and long thin legs.

 Its original breeder, Dutchman Leendert Saarloos, wanted to revitalize canines’ primitive instincts in a German Shepherd-like dog.
 He believed working hounds had gotten too soft and wanted to reintroduce a bit of wolf.
-To that end, he mated a male German Shepherd and female wolf.
+To that end, he mated a male German Shepherd and a female wolf.
 Then, Saarloos paired their offspring with German Shepherds.

 But the results betrayed the breeder’s vision.
 His brood turned out to be docile companion dogs.
 Today, the Dutch Kennel Club recognizes the breed, and they’re frequently touted as great for outdoorsy families.